These fun things to do in Houma are perfect whether you are on a Louisiana vacation for several days or quick day trip from New Orleans.

 Podna’s is an excellent stop for a casual lunch, try a shrimp po’ boy or a lunch plate special.
 While there, shop their Cajun seasonings and perhaps walk out with some goodies from the meat market.

 The HOT light is always illuminated at Mr Ronnies.
 24 hours a day, every day of the year, fulfill your donut urges.
 I thought I was ordering a Mardi Gras donut (purple and yellow) but later realized it was LSU colors.
 Forgive me.
 Geaux Tigers!

 Where to Stay in Houma: Courtyard by Marriott

-With a convenient location next to the Houma Civic Center, relaxing pool, and other amenities the highly rated Courtyard by Marriott Houma is a nice place to stay in Houma LA.
-I have stayed there twice and loved both visits.
+With a convenient location next to the Houma Civic Center, relaxing pool, and other amenities the highly rated Courtyard by Marriott Houma is our favorite place to stay in Houma LA.
 The onsite Bistro offers cooked breakfast items as well as substantial pastries, oatmeal, and fruit.